 2) Security is always a great concern.
 I know when I provide IT Support, my clients regularly make it clear that security is of primary importance.
 The security in Windows 7 has been greatly improved over earlier versions and now includes UAC (User Access Control), DEP (data execution prevention), ASLR (address space layout randomization) as well as improved operating system kernel protection.
 Plus, the Ultimate version includes BitLocker and BitLocker-to-Go encryption, which protects your files from loss to hackers or theft.

 3) Keep up with technology.
 Now that we know that Windows 7 is a solid and widely accepted new Operating System, we can be sure that support for the older versions of Windows will disappear soon enough.
 Not to mention, Microsoft has recently announced they will be ending support for Windows XP in April 2014.
-I always make sure for the clients of Landon Technologies, that they keep up to date, as I know how much my customers like their new toys… and few things are more frustrating than bringing home a new device just to find out it won’t work with your outdated computer.
+When performing IT support Fort Lauderdale services, I always made sure for the clients of Landon Technologies, that they keep up to date.
+As us technicians know, our clients like their new toys… and few things are more frustrating than bringing home a new device just to find out it won’t work with your outdated computer.

 If your current computer was purchased before July 2009 more than likely it came with a version of Windows Vista or XP.
-Then it might make sense to upgrade to Windows 7 sooner rather than later so that you can take full advantage of all of the new features as soon as possible.
+Then it might make sense upgrading Windows XP to Windows 7 sooner rather than later so that you can take full advantage of all of the new features as soon as possible.

 If your computer however is several years old, then you’re probably best off waiting until it’s time to replace your computer completely, where Windows 7 will come preinstalled.
 As Windows 7 is more powerful than its predecessors, it also requires more powerful hardware to run it properly, and your older computer might not be equipped to handle it.

-I hope this post regarding, Can You Upgrade From XP to Windows 7 has been helpful for you.
-As always, if you have technical questions we would be glad to answer them for you, by visiting our Contact Us page.
+I hope this post regarding giving up Windows XP has been helpful for you.
+As always, if you have technical questions or are in need of business IT consulting, we would be glad to assist you.
+Call us at (888) 596-3998.